shivanshss4536/Diet-and-Fitness-recommendation-chatbot/README.md

 # Health and Fitness Chatbot

-A personalized diet and workout recommendation system using Google Gemini Pro.
+A personalized diet and workout recommendation system using Cohere's AI API.

 ## Features